BackSlasher/blog.backslasher.net/content/locking-down-jenkins-authentication.md

 ### The Story
 I was tasked with automating and securing our Jenkins CI server.
-I found the [Jenkins cookbook](https://github.com/opscode-cookbooks/jenkins) very helpful, and used a little groovy (less-anal Java) script found in the repo's `README.me` to set the following security policy:
+I found the [Jenkins cookbook](https://github.com/opscode-cookbooks/jenkins) very helpful, and used a little groovy (less-anal Java) script found in the repo's `README.md` to set the following security policy:

 * Authentication is done via BitBucket (using the [bitbucket plugin](https://wiki.jenkins-ci.org/display/JENKINS/Bitbucket+OAuth+Plugin))
 * Logged in users are allowed to do everything (since [groups aren't supported](https://github.com/jenkinsci/bitbucket-oauth-plugin/blob/155e11cf43372d0148429509035effa9e147ae54/src/main/java/org/jenkinsci/plugins/BitbucketSecurityRealm.java#L175) yet by the BitBucket plugin)